AyushGoyal235/Vending_Machine/README.md

-Soft Drink Vending Machine (C Program)
+🍹Soft Drink Vending Machine (C Program)

 📌 Overview
 This project is a simple **C program** that simulates a **Soft Drink Vending Machine**.